ZackWilde27/FlatOut2-HLSLToSHA/README.md

 float4 PixelShader(float4 colour, float4 specular)
 {
-    // Since functions have to be in the return Tint(colour, specular);
+    // Since functions have to be in the shader, you'll have to put the include statement inside, like this
+    #include "pixelshaderfunctions.hlsl"
+    return Tint(colour, specular);
 }